Looking for support for your finance function? Book a time with an expert.

 If you're absolutely starving (high 'discount rate'), that future pizza is worth way less to you than the immediate one.
 If you just ate lunch (low 'discount rate'), you might be more willing to wait.

-• How much we prefer having something now versus later (time preference)
+• Our time preference: How much we like having something now compared to later.

-• Accounting for uncertainty about whether we'll actually receive future payments
+• The uncertainty about whether future payments will arrive,

 These same principles drive every major business decision involving future cash flows.